 This document provides principles and best practice guidance for the care and use of non-human primates for scientific purposes.
 The document is intended for use by those involved in the care and use of non-human primates for scientific purposes, including institutional animal ethics committees, investigators and animal carers.

 Under the provision of its Funding Agreement, National Health and Medical Research Council (NHMRC) requires all those in receipt of NHMRC funds who are involved with the care and use of non-human primates to comply with these guidelines.

 Development of the Guidelines

-The Principles and guidelines for the care and use of non-human primates for scientific purposes is a revision of NHMRC’s Policy on the care and use of non-human primates for scientific purposes 2003 (the Policy).
-The revision of the Policy was overseen by NHMRC’s Animal Welfare Committee with advice from the Non-Human Primate Policy Revision Working Committee (Working Committee) established under Section 39 of the National Health and Medical Research Council Act 1992.
+The Principles and guidelines for the care and use of non-human primates for scientific purposes (the Guidelines) is a revision of NHMRC's Policy on the care and use of non-human primates for scientific purposes 2003 (the 2003 Policy).
+The revision of the 2003 Policy was overseen by NHMRC's Animal Welfare Committee with advice from a working committee, established under Section 39 of the National Health and Medical Research Council Act 1992.
 Membership of the working committee included representatives from the Animal Welfare Committee, veterinarians, members with expertise in the ethical review of the care and use of non-human primates, animal welfare representatives, members with an understanding of community attitudes to the care and use of animals for scientific purposes, and representatives from the national non-human primate colonies to provide relevant species-specific advice.

 Public consultation on the draft Guidelines was conducted from 27 March 2015 to 8 May 2015.
 Feedback that was within the scope of the public consultation informed the development of the final document.
 Where permission has been granted, submissions received during public consultation have been published on NHMRC's Public Consultation website.

 - Updating to accord with current best practice and to ensure consistency with the Australian code for the care and use of animals for scientific purposes, 2013.1